AnishXavier/Cortana-Intelligence-Gallery-Content/Tutorials/Deep-Learning-for-Text-Classification-in-Azure/README.md

 ## Development of Cloud Infrastructure for Text Classification in Azure

 Once we have the DNN trained model, we can use the Azure cloud infrastructure to operationalize the solution and provide text classification as a web service.
-The logic of the application is managed via a python service in the server, that gets the sentence as input and returns the classification score.
+The logic of the application is managed via a python API running on [flask](!http://flask.pocoo.org/docs/0.12/), that gets the sentence as input and returns the classification score.

 The front end is managed by an AngularJS application, that is in charge of sending the information to the server, receiving the response and showing it to the user.
-For managing the communications between the front and back end, we used a API programmed in Flask.

 We include the Crepe model for text classification, using the Amazon categories dataset and the same architecture trained for sentiment analysis, using the Amazon polarity dataset.